Contracting in Germany Legal Considerations

 When contracting in Germany, your company will only be liable to German corporation tax if it has a permanent establishment in Germany.

 Whilst this is generally an office or branch, a permanent establishment can also be deemed to exist if the actual operations take place in Germany.

 To avoid this deeming provision, you should draw up and sign contracts outside of German.
 Also avoid having German letterhead, business cards, name plate etc.

 Aside from the fact that German corporation tax may be more than in your home country, there are a number of other obligations you would have to meet as a Germany company.
 You would wish to avoid these if at all possible.

 Individual Tax Rates and Allowances

 Since tax rates and allowances generally change on a calendar year basis, it is best to obtain specific advice from a German accountant or tax lawyer at the appropriate time.

-Social security contribution levels have also decreased in recent years but remain, usually (but depending upon the level of income), more expensive for the individual but perhaps less expensive for the employer, also depending upon the level of income.
+Social security contribution levels have also decreased in recent years.
+However, they remain, usually (but depending upon the level of income), more expensive for the individual.
+However, they are perhaps less expensive for the employer, also depending upon the level of income.